Distinction between Management and Administration functions

 Management and Administration as Two Distinct Terms

-Distinction between the terms management and administration is often attempted with reference to the nature of enterprises and managerial levels.
+The distinction between the terms management and administration is often attempted with reference to the nature of enterprises and managerial levels.

-Distinction based on Nature of enterprises: According to one view, it is more appropriate that the term management be used with respect to enterprises having an economic orientation.
-In other words, the term management should relate to economic enterprises (business enterprises) whose primary goal is generation of surplus.
-The term administration is preferred with respect to government enterprises pursuing social and political activities and whose primary objective is other than surplus generation.
+Distinction based on Nature of enterprises: According to one view, it is more appropriate that the term management is used with respect to enterprises having an economic orientation.
+In other words, the term management should relate to economic enterprises (business enterprises) whose primary goal is the generation of surplus.
+The term administration is preferred with respect to government enterprises pursuing social and political activities and whose primary objective is other than the surplus generation.

 Distinction based on managerial levels: Management and administration are used as two separate terms in the contest of the single enterprise keeping in view managerial functions and hierarchy.
 Subscribing to this view, there are two schools of thought.